Xcelled/mabicommerce/README.md

 **If you wish to enable AutoDetect, you need to do the following:**

 1. Download (and extract) Morrighan from [the Aura project](http://aura-project.org/forum/index.php/topic/1082-morrighan-client-proxy-updated-2015-03-01-v121b/#entry8050).
-	***Note: Morrighan is still in a "beta" stage and does have some bugs.*** Check the Morrighan thread frequently for updates, especially if you randomly "freeze" or become unable to move!
+	Check the Morrighan thread frequently for updates, especially if you randomly "freeze" or become unable to move!
-2. Copy `Morrighan.exe` (from Aura's website) and `MorriOneClick.exe` (from MabiCommerce's folder) to your client directory\*.
+2. Shut down Mabinogi if it is running.
-3. Shut down Mabinogi if it is running.
+3. Copy `Morrighan.exe` (from Aura's website) and `MorriOneClick.exe` (from MabiCommerce's folder) to your client directory\*.
 4. Run MorriOneClick to start the game.
 You may create a shortcut to MorriOneClick on your desktop to make it easier.
 5. If you ever get a "HackShield" error, you simply need to patch your game by running Mabinogi normally (NOT through MorriOneClick!) and then re-opening it with MorriOneClick.